 Where's the formal definition for CSV files?

-Does Tablecruncher run on macOS Mojave?
+Does Tablecruncher run on the latest macOS releases?

 What language and frameworks did you use to create Tablecruncher?

 Why does Tablecruncher not look like a typical Mac application?

 I miss a feature.
 How can I request it being implemented?

 A new beta version of Tablecruncher 2 is available

 A very early first beta version for the completely rewritten version 2 of Tablecruncher is available

 Sep 12, 2022